Skip to main content

 • gameplay

-F1 2021 delivers a solid gameplay experience characterized by realistic racing mechanics, improved AI, and a variety of game modes, including a story-driven "Braking Point" mode.
+F1 2021 delivers a solid gameplay experience characterized by realistic racing mechanics, improved AI, and a variety of game modes, including a story-driven campaign and team management features.
 While many players appreciate the immersive and challenging nature of the gameplay, some express concerns about connectivity issues, bugs, and a lack of significant new features compared to its predecessor, F1 2020.
-Overall, the game is praised for its graphics and driving mechanics, making it a worthwhile choice for both F1 fans and racing game enthusiasts.
+Overall, the game is praised for its graphics and driving mechanics, making it a worthwhile choice for both F1 fans and racing game enthusiasts, despite some technical shortcomings.

 • “With its immersive gameplay, realistic mechanics, and attention to detail, the game captures the essence of the high-speed world of Formula 1.”